Convert EPID Images

 See the Dosimetry Check manual under Field Dose section for details on the Restrict Area tool.
 Basically you can take the mouse and drag a rectangular area or set the same with the wheel controls provided.
 Upon acceptance, the file will be rewritten if already written to or read from a file.

-Use this option to create a calibration curve.
-You would normally integrate at least two 10x10 cm field size at two different monitor units.
+You would integrate at least two 10x10 cm field size at two different monitor units.
 We would recommend three fields, with the monitor units well spread out to cover the effective range of monitor units used in patient cases.
 The effective range is not necessarily the total monitor units for a modulated field but is generally considerably less.
-However, once you have established that the response is linear, as it should be, and that the intercept is zero, you can create a curve with only one field read in.
 Then manually enter zero signal and zero monitor units for a second point.

 The calibration popup is shown below: